cloudblog004/fantasticfoodies/content/en/posts/3057-recipe-of-super-quick-homemade-chicken-florentine.md

 1. add cheese then bake for an extra 5 min or till melted.
 1. Ready to serve and ENJOY!

 This is another family favorite that is great year round.
 Similar to Chicken Parmesan, this chicken dish also includes spinach.
 The basic recipe for chicken florentine soup is very simple.
 It&#39;s all common ingredients, making it Next, the remaining ingredients go into the chicken florentine soup.
-In case you&#39;re wondering what in the world &#34;florentine&#34; means.
+In case you&#39;re wondering what in the world *florentine* means.

 So that's going to wrap it up with this special food chicken florentine recipe.
 Thank you very much for your time.
 I am confident you can make this at home.
 There's gonna be interesting food at home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your family, friends and colleague.
 Thank you for reading.
 Go on get cooking!